intel/CPU-Manager-for-Kubernetes/docs/cli.md

 **Flags:**

-- `--conf-dir=<dir>` Path to the CMK configuration directory.
-This directory must either not exist or be an empty directory.
 - `--num-exclusive-cores=<num>` Number of (physical) processor cores to include in the exclusive pool.
 - `--num-shared-cores=<num>` Number of (physical) processor cores to include